Canada’s new PM is a technocratic banker who’s never been elected — and that might help him

 Jess Frampton

-As Mark Carney becomes prime minister of Canada, the country is witnessing a stunning rebound for the Liberals.
+AsCarney takes the helm from Justin Trudeau, the country is witnessing a stunning rebound for the Liberals.
 In January, the governing Liberal Party trailed the opposition Conservatives by 25 points.
 Now, the gap has closed to roughly 6 points, and some recent polls even have the Liberals ahead.
-And Carney’s previous, purported liabilities – being a staid, low-key, globalist technocrat who’s never been elected – may be seen as strengths as he prepares to call a snap election in the coming days.
+And Carney’s previous, purported liabilities — being a staid, low-key, globalist technocrat who’s never been elected — may now be seen as strengths as he prepares to call a snap election in the coming days.

 What changed between January and today?
-In short: Donald Trump and Justin Trudeau.
+In short: Donald Trump andTrudeau.
 Once Trudeau signaled his intention to go, the polls started moving in the Liberals’ favor.
 Then, Trump threatened Canada with annexation, calling for it to become the “cherished” 51st state and ushered in a trade war with heavy tariffs.
-Canadians rallied around the flag – and the governing party.
-Now it seems those same Canadians may be looking for a flashless, steady hand on the tiller – a leader who can calmly explain matters and strike a stable, reliable posture.
+Canadians rallied around the flag — and the governing party.
+Now it seems those same Canadians may be looking for an unflashy, steady hand on the tiller — a leader who can calmly explain matters and strike a stable, reliable posture.

 Carney flips the script

-Now, as Canada stares down threats from Trump and begins to look at trade and defense diversification, Carney’s CV and aesthetic may be valuable assets for enough voters to save the Liberals – or, at least, bring them way back from the brink of a previously expected wipeout.
+Now, as Canada stares down threats from Trump and begins to look at trade and defense diversification, Carney’s CV and aesthetic may be valuable assets for enough voters to save the Liberals — or, at least, to bring them back from the brink of a previously expected wipeout.

 These circumstances give Carney the chance to present himself as the change candidate with enough insiders onside to get the job done.
-He’s not Trudeau, he’s never been elected – and yet he has the steady hand of continuity as a Liberal surrounded by members of Parliament who’ve been around the block.
+He’s not Trudeau, and he’s never been elected — yet he has the steady hand of continuity as a Liberal surrounded by members of Parliament who’ve been around the block.
 He’s calm, experienced in negotiation and economic management, and he can explain the crisis at hand and what needs to be done.
 Even conservative Ontario Premier Doug Ford says Carney “understands finances like no other person.”

 What happens, asks Thompson, “when the technocratic economist skills and experience, and the kind of bland, boring, predictable, safe persona runs into the fact of a 40-day electoral sprint in front of the media, live crowds, and on debate stages with Pierre Poilievre?”